lucidbard/dig5508-fall19/lab1/readme.md

 $ mkdir lab1
 ```

-Next, download the two Jupyter Notebooks from the class repository:
+Next, download the Jupyter Notebooks from the class repository and place them in that directory:

 [lab1 Jupyter Notebook](https://raw.githubusercontent.com/lucidbard/dig5508-fall19/master/lab1/part1.ipynb)

-Save it in the lab1 directory.
 You can then import the notebook using VS Code by running the command `Python: Import Jupyter Notebook` using `Ctrl+Shift+P` or `Command+Shift+P`.

+This will create a new file with the python contents inside.
+Save this as "lab1.py" and read and follow the instructions inside each cell.

 ---